-Competitive wages, stability, and universally respected work culture.
+Deciding between nearshoring vs offshoring IT outsourcing, companies consider competitive wages, stability, and work culture, among others.
 Discover why IT firms increasingly benefit from nearshoring destinations within Europe.

 The Eurostat statistics speak for themselves.
 Wages across the Eurozone and the US are rising.

 Only from 2009 until 2019, wage growth in Europe averaged 2%, compared to around 5% growth in the USA.

 We place value in local employees, assuming a better level of competence.
 Of course, there is expertise and well-educated populations in other countries.
 And they too have a near-universal grasp of the English language.

 Outsourcing software development, without a doubt, presents opportunities for companies seeking to reduce wage costs.
 Companies outsource, saving on wage costs while retaining core aspects of their business.

 - Factors to consider while outsourcing IT projects.